Our Lips Are Sealed: Chart performance

+"Our Lips Are Sealed" peaked at number 20 on the Billboard Hot 100 chart and 15 on the Billboard Top Rock Tracks chart.
+On the Billboard Disco Top 80 chart, the song peaked at number 10.
+A song of unusual longevity as a hit, it remained on the Billboard charts until March 1982, long after its peak, ultimately charting for 30 weeks.

 Music video

-The official music video for the song features sequences of the band members in carefree tableaux (riding around LA in a 1960 Buick convertible, stopping at a lingerie shop, and splashing around in a fountain) interspersed with footage of the band playing at a club.
+The official music video for the song was directed by Derek Burbidge and filmed in mid-1981 in Los Angeles shortly before the launch of MTV.
+It features sequences of the band members in carefree tableaux, riding around Beverly Hills in a red 1960 Buick LeSabre convertible (identified via the Internet Movie Cars Database), stopping at a lingerie shop, and splashing around in a fountain, interspersed with footage of the band playing at a club.
+Contemporary interviews describe it as a quick, informal street shoot.

 Jane Wiedlin says the band was initially unenthusiastic when Miles Copeland, president of their label, I.R.S.
 Records, told them they would be doing the video.
-"We were totally bratty," she recalls.
+"We were totally bratty", she recalls.
 The video was financed with unused funds from the Police's video budget.

-The group wanted an older-style convertible, and found a red 1960 Buick LeSabre at Rent-a-Wreck.
-After riding around Beverly Hills, at some point, they stop at the famous Trashy Lingerie store located at La Cienega Blvd.
-The girls go into the shop, but Jane Wiedlin remains in the car to sing the bridge of the song (although Carlisle can be seen in the driver's seat trying to hide).
-The day of shooting was very hot so it was the band's idea to end the video by jumping into the fountain on the corner of Wilshire and Santa Monica.
-Wiedlin later said "I thought, at any minute the cops are gonna come.
-This is gonna be so cool."
+After riding around the city, the group stop at the Trashy Lingerie store at 402 N La Cienega Boulevard, Los Angeles (34.0782°N 118.3764°W).
+The band go into the shop while Wiedlin remains in the car to sing the bridge of the song, although Belinda Carlisle can be seen in the driver's seat trying to hide.
+The day of shooting was very hot, and it was the band's idea to end the video by jumping into the Electric Fountain at the corner of Wilshire Boulevard and Santa Monica Boulevard in Beverly Gardens Park, Beverly Hills (34.0673°N 118.4105°W).
+Wiedlin later said, "I thought, at any minute the cops are gonna come.
+This is gonna be so cool".

 Wiedlin looks back on the video experience fondly.
-"I have horrible '80s poodle hair in it," she recalled in a 2011 history of MTV.
+"I have horrible '80s poodle hair in it", she recalled in a 2011 history of MTV.
 "But there's a simplicity and innocence to the video that appeals to me."

 The music video received heavy airplay on the fledgling MTV.